-Many of the data-related legislations are relatively new and certain concepts thereunder remain subject to clarifications and interpretations by the regulators.
+The data-related legislations may further evolve and certain concepts thereunder remain subject to clarifications and interpretations by the regulators.
 If any data that we possess belongs to data categories that are subject to heightened scrutiny, we may be required to adopt stricter measures for the protection and management of such data.
-The Cybersecurity Review Measures and the Draft Regulations on Network Data Security remain unclear on whether the relevant requirements will be applicable to companies that are already listed in the United States, such as us.
-We cannot predict the impact of the Cybersecurity Review Measures and the Draft Regulations on Network Data Security, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
-If the Cybersecurity Review Measures, the enacted version of the Draft Regulations on Network Data Security, and the Measures for Security Assessment of Cross-border Data Transfer mandate clearance of cybersecurity review and other specific actions to be taken by issuers like us, we face uncertainties as to whether these additional procedures can be completed by us timely, or at all, which may subject us to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our app from the relevant application stores, and materially and adversely affect our business and results of operations and significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
+The Cybersecurity Review Measures and the draft Regulations on Network Data Security remain unclear on whether the requirements will be applicable to companies that are already listed in the United States, such as us.
+We cannot predict the impact of the Cybersecurity Review Measures and the draft Regulations on Network Data Security, if any, at this stage, and we will closely monitor and assess any development in the rule-making process.
+If the Cybersecurity Review Measures, the enacted version of the draft Regulations on Network Data Security, and the Measures for Security Assessment of Cross-border Data Transfer mandate clearance of cybersecurity review and other specific actions to be taken by issuers like us, we face uncertainties as to whether we can complete these additional procedures timely, or at all, which may subject us to government enforcement actions and investigations, fines, penalties, suspension of our non-compliant operations, or removal of our app from the application stores, and materially and adversely affect our business and results of operations and significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
 As of the date of this annual report, we have not been involved in any formal investigations on cybersecurity review made by the CAC on such basis.